-The Writers Emergency Assistance Fund, sponsored by the American Society of Journalists and Authors (ASJA), “helps established freelance writers who, because of illness, disability, a natural disaster, or an extraordinary professional crisis are unable to work.”
+The Writers Emergency Assistance Fund, sponsored by the American Society of Journalists and Authors (ASJA), helps established freelance writers “who cannot work because they are currently ill or caring for someone who is ill.”
 Applicants need not be members of the ASJA but must have five published articles from regional or national publications or one book published by a major publishing house.

-Authors League Fund offers assistance to “professional authors, journalists, poets, and dramatists who find themselves in financial need because of medical or health-related problems, temporary loss of income, or other misfortune.”
+Authors League Fund offers assistance to professional authors, journalists, and poets who “find themselves in financial need because of medical or health-related problems, temporary loss of income, or other misfortune.”